anderslatif/MRO/README.md

 | **Knex Module Syntax**     | `MRO_MODULE_SYNTAX`, `MODULE_SYNTAX`                                                                | Valid values: `ESM`, `CJS`                                                                          |
 | **MySQL Keys to Keep**     | `ALL_KEYS`, `MRO_ALL_KEYS`                                                      | Used by the test suite.
 All keys will be included.                                         |
 | **All Selected Tables**    | `ALL_TABLES`, `MRO_ALL_TABLES`                                                                      | Used by the test suite.
 All tables will be included.                                       |

+MRO will **never** make changes to your database.
+Credentials are safe with MRO.

 ---